The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 A Note on Safety in Nicaragua

-Before getting started, it’s important to note that we went backpacking in Nicaragua in 2017, before the widespread civil unrest in 2018 that changed travel in the country.
+Before getting started, it’s important to note that our time spent backpacking in Nicaragua took place in 2017, before the widespread civil unrest of 2018.

-Things have absolutely improved since 2018, and backpackers have returned to the region.
+Things have improved for travelers since then, and backpackers have long since returned to the country.

 READ NEXT